Much greater risk of mental disorders in children of low-income parents

 – Studies from Sweden and other countries indicate that it is not the money itself that casually affect mental disorders in children of parents.
 For example, access to health information, fetal origins, upbringing and other environmental conditions may explain our findings, Kinge says.

 – We need more research on the causes.
-Fortunately, we have a research community in Norway that has the expertise to link large register data that can be used to conduct detailed analyzes, as this study also shows, Kinge concludes.
+Fortunately, we have a research community in Norway that has the expertise to link large register data that can be used to conduct detailed analyses, as this study also shows, Kinge concludes.

 About the study